Erythroderma

 How do I prevent Erythroderma?

-Risk for erythroderma may be reduced by following the provider's instructions on skin care.
+The risk for erythroderma may be reduced by following your provider's instructions on skin care.

 What are the latest Erythroderma Clinical Trials?